- The Benefits of Infrared Sauna Blankets

 Like most other infrared sauna blankets on the market, the Sun Home Saunas infrared blanket uses a far-infrared heating element as opposed to near-infrared and mid-infrared elements.
 That far-infrared element emits infrared light in the 6-12 micrometer (microns) spectrum and can heat the inside of the blanket to 167 F (75 C).
 That’s hot enough to increase your core temperature and make you sweat profusely.

 Note: Infrared saunas heat your body from the inside.
-That’s why they deliver the same benefits as steam saunas, which require higher temperatures to be effective.
+That’s why they deliver most of the same benefits as steam saunas, which require higher temperatures to be effective.

 The advantage of far-infrared radiation is that it can penetrate up to 1.5 inches (4 centimeters) into muscle tissue, causing increased blood flow and circulation that helps reduce pain and speed up post-workout recovery.